Theehawau/TalkTrain/README.md

 ## Environment

-We have tested TalkTrain in Ubuntu 20.04, from a conda environment.
+We developed TalkTrain in Ubuntu 20.04 OS with python version 3.10

 ## Install Instructions